navcsdev/smscentral/README.md

 Java 7 or higher is required.

-Set of classes in `com.minhhop.sms` package is an object oriented API of Github:
+Set of classes in `com.minhhop.sms` package is an object oriented API of SMSCentral:

 ```java
 public class Main {